Novantrone Side Effects

 Generic Name: mitoxantrone

-Note: This document contains side effect information about mitoxantrone.
-Some of the dosage forms listed on this page may not apply to the brand name Novantrone.
+Note: This page contains side effects data for the generic drug mitoxantrone.
+It is possible that some of the dosage forms included below may not apply to the brand name Novantrone.

 For the Consumer

 Applies to mitoxantrone: intravenous solution

 Along with its needed effects, mitoxantrone (the active ingredient contained in Novantrone) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking mitoxantrone:More common